 8. Wash regularly

 Wash your nails regularly with antibacterial soap to reduce your risk of infection.
 It is also wise to soak a Q-tip in rubbing alcohol and run it under your nails each night before bed to remove debris and kill bacteria.
-Not only do bacteria cause skin infections, they can actually damage and discolor acrylic nails over time.
+Not only do bacteria cause skin infections, but they can also actually damage and discolor acrylic nails over time.

 9. Vitamin E